 3. Interior Components

 Manufacturers also produce many automotive interior parts using automotive plastic injection molding.
 They include instrumentation components, interior surfaces, dashboard faceplates, door handles, glove compartments, air vents, and more.
-In addition, they also use injection molding for producing decorative plastic elements.
+In addition, they also use injection molding to produce decorative plastic elements.

 Alternatives to Injection Molding for Low-cost Automotive Prototypes